-In principle, we believe that immunity passports could play an important role in further facilitating the restart of air travel.
+Immunity passports: In principle, we believe that immunity passports could play an important role in further facilitating the restart of air travel.
+If a passenger could be documented as having recovered from COVID-19 and thus as being immune, they would not need protective measures such as face cover, temperature checks, etc., during the travel process.
 However, the medical evidence regarding immunity from COVID-19 is still inconclusive, so immunity passports are not currently supported.
 At such time as the medical evidence supports the possibility of an immunity passport, we believe it is essential that a recognized global standard be introduced, and that corresponding documents be made available electronically.